 Our investigators are recognized leaders in the field, and have served as chairs of multiple national and international committees.
 We are also chairs of research interest groups in oncology, reconstruction, and craniofacial surgery and biotechnology advisor boards and foundations in addition to a UM spin-off biotechnology company, Tissue Regeneration Systems.

-Our research efforts range from wet laboratory basic research to randomized prospective clinical trials and a national database in oncology.
+Our research efforts range from wet laboratory basic research to randomized prospective clinical trials, a case-control observational study, and a national database in oncology.